 If you know who you want to reach – and you could use your existing clients as a starting point – you can research where they spend time online.
 For example, which social media channels do your clients tend to use?

 With marketing and advertising, it’s better to choose one or two different methods initially rather than throwing your budget scattergun into every marketing opportunity that’s available.
 Above all else, you should keep an eye on the data surrounding your marketing and advertising activities.

 - How many clicks does your Facebook ad attract?

 - What is the return on investment (ROI) on your Google Ads?

 - How many people are visiting a landing page that you’ve promoted on social media?

 - How many sign-ups is your current lead magnet attracting?

 By monitoring the data, you can begin to understand which marketing and advertising approaches work best with your target audience.

 In my experience, it’s so helpful to reach out to your wider network and to listen to what they have to say.
 Virtual assistants and web designers tend to be goldmines of information about new technologies.
-I also find it helpful to chat to other trainers – they often make great recommendations about WordPress plugins, task management software, customer relationship management (CRM) software, email marketing software, diary/appointment management software, and much more.
+I also find it helpful to chat to other trainers – they often make great recommendations about online training delivery options, WordPress plugins, project management software, customer relationship management (CRM) software, email marketing software, diary/appointment management software, and much more.

 Many freelance trainers have times when they miss being part of a wider team.
 If this is affecting you, it’s worth looking at opportunities for collaborative working or associate work.